Baines, Gary Andrew Interview

 It is.

 Any rate, Craig’s been invaluable.
-So we’re good mates; he said, “No, I don’t want to do it.”
-He said, [chuckle] “Too much mucking around.”
+So we’re good mates – he said, “No, I don’t want to do it.”
+He said, [chuckle] “Too much muckin’ round.”

 Any rate, we did it; we got the money, got Judy to do it.
-She said, “Got to be an index.”
-So we got an index; that cost her $2,000 just to get an index done.
-Judy did all that; we just left it to her and kept paying the money out to her, and she did a brilliant job.
-Judy Siers – we were so rapt to have her.
+She [said], “[There’s] got to be an index.”
+So we got an index; that cost us $2,000 just to get an index done.
+Judy did all that, we just left it to her and kept paying the money out to her, and she did a brilliant job.
+Judy Siers; we were so rapt to have her.
 She’s written two or three books, really top books.

 So where was it actually published?
 Was it offshore or in New Zealand?

 New Zealand, yeah.
 We said, “Right, let’s do it.”
-We had the money, we got set on a price, how many we wanted to do; whether we were going to sell five hundred or a thousand … who knows?
-So right – got it promoted, we’re going to have a book launch; Jimmy Crook was one of the trust members … Jim Crook … he was like a ball of energy.
-He kept ringing up these people, and “Do this, do that”; and he got the papers and the newspaper reports.
-He promoted it so well.
+We had the money, we got set [settled] on a price, how many we wanted to do; whether we were going to sell five hundred or a thousand … who knows?
+So right – got it promoted; we were going to have a book launch; Jimmy Crook was one of the trust members … Jim Crook; he was like a ball of energy – he kept ringin’ up these people, and “Do this, do that”.
+And he got the papers and the newspaper reports; he promoted it so well.
 He said, “Right, we’re going to have a book launch in the Clive Rugby Club.”
-I said, “Oh yeah – book launch; about half a dozen and a dog.”
-And we had it there, and there was that many people at the book launch – there was at least five hundred.
-You could not move, and there was that many cars came in the driveway, and people said, “We drove away, we just couldn’t get in.”
+I thought, ‘Oh yeah, book launch … about half a dozen and a dog.’
+And we had it there, and there was that many people at the book launch, there was at least five hundred.
+You could not move, and there was that many cars came in the driveway, and people said, “We drove away, just couldn’t get in.”
 [At] the book launch we had four people behind a desk selling the books.
 We sold every single one within a fortnight, the ones that weren’t pre-booked.
-We made … with the money that had been donated and stuff like that and the price of the books … we made $37,000, which the trust gave to Clive Rugby Club; the Clive School for their audio-visual …
+With the money that’d been donated and stuff like that and the price of the books, we made $37,000 which the trust gave to Clive Rugby Club; the Clive School for their audio-visual …

 And you know that you cannot get a copy of that book?